 Linux Lite comes stocked with a small set of applications to assist users with their everyday computing needs.
 Its robust package management system and repository give you ample access to a wide range of software to add as needed.
 Plus, the Xfce system tools are extensive and give you complete control over how Linux Lite looks and works.

 The developers make an exception by including several essential applications not usually found in default Xfce default software bundles.
-These include the LibreOffice 6.0.7.3 suite, the VLC media player version 3.0.7, the Gimp version 2.10.12 image editor, and Timeshift version 19.08.1, to make automated daily backup copies of your entire Linux Lite installation.
+These include the LibreOffice 6.0.7.3 suite, the VLC media player version 3.0.7, the Gimp version 2.10.12 image editor, and Timeshift version 19.08.1 to make automated daily backup copies of your entire Linux Lite installation.

 The Lite Info application lets users register their system with the distro’s hardware database.
 You can check to find if other users had success running Linux Lite on a computer that matches yours.
-The database displays the make and model, CPU, audio, network and storage technical specifications of systems successfully running the Linux Lite distro.
+The database displays the make and model, CPU, audio, network, and storage technical specifications of systems successfully running the Linux Lite distro.

-Runs on Almost Any Hardware
+Linux Lite Runs on Almost Any Hardware

 You can run Linux Lite 4.6 on computers that meet these minimum requirements:

-• 1Ghz processor
+- 1Ghz processor

-• 768mb ram
+- 768mb ram

-• 8gb HDD/SD
+- 8gb HDD/SD

-• VGA screen capable of 1024×768 resolution
+- VGA screen capable of 1024×768 resolution

-• DVD drive or USB port for the ISO image
+- DVD drive or USB port for the ISO image

 You will get better performance with these preferred specs:

-• 1.5GHz processor+
+- 1.5GHz processor+

-• 1024mb ram+
+- 1024mb ram+

-• 20gb HDD/SSD+
+- 20gb HDD/SSD+

-• VGA, DVI or HDMI screen capable of 1366×768 resolution+
+- VGA, DVI, or HDMI screen capable of 1366×768 resolution+

-• DVD drive or USB port for the ISO image
+- DVD drive or USB port for the ISO image

 Look and Feel

 The Xfce desktop screen is neat and simple.
-It provides easy navigation to the menus, system settings and configuration options.
+It provides easy navigation to the menus, system settings, and configuration options.

 The taskbar sits along the bottom edge of the screen and resembles an earlier Windows design that is not atypical for Linux.
-It is very common for the more popular Linux desktop interfaces — Xfce, LXDE, MATE, Cinnamon — to use a design scheme that places a fully functional panel bar at the bottom of the screen and allow icons and quick launchers on the panel and the desktop.
+It is very common for the more popular Linux desktop interfaces — Xfce, LXDE, MATE, Cinnamon — to use a design scheme that places a fully functional panel bar at the bottom of the screen and allows icons and quick launchers on the panel and the desktop.

 That describes the layout of the Xfce desktop.
 The bottom panel fills the entire lower edge of the screen.
-You can unlock mac-like planks or other dock-style designs.
+You can unlock Mac-like planks or other dock-style designs.

 Xfce’s panel is highly configurable.
 The system settings panels accessible from within the menus provide tools for all the tinkering you desire.
 In Linux Lite, the Xfce panel has a virtual workspace switcher applet preconfigured with two desktops.
 You can add up to several dozen more.